-The first thing you see when you start your iPhone will be a Setup Assistant, which walks you through the process of making your iPhone yours.
+The first thing you'll see when you start your iPhone will be a Setup Assistant, which walks you through the process of making your iPhone yours.
 That's where you'll indicate your preferred Wi-Fi network, enter or create your Apple ID, set up iCloud, and decide whether you want to activate Find My Phone (yes) or Location Services (probably).
-Don't sweat this part; you can always change any of it later in Settings.
+Don't sweat this part; you can go back into Settings and adjust your choices whenever you want.

 Then comes the fun part; filling up your phone with all your contacts, email, movies, apps, and more.
 You've got two choices here.

 The Old-Fashioned Way: If you've already got an iPhone—or another Apple device like an iPad or iPod—all of your settings and preferences, contacts, apps, and content are already stored on iTunes on your desktop.
 Easy!
 So pop over and download the latest version of iTunes if you don't already have it.
-Then, connect your phone to your computer with the Lightning cable that came with it (we'll get back to that cable in a bit), and start syncing.
+Then, connect your phone to your computer with the Lightning cable that came with it, and start syncing.

 The New-Fangled Way: You can also simply sync up your iPhone over iCloud.
 During setup, you'll need to connect to Wi-Fi, and select whether you want to set up as a new device, restore from an iCloud backup, or restore from an iTunes backup.
 Whatever you choose, you simply enter your Apple ID login information (you have to pick just one if you have multiple, though you can change it later).
 If you're restoring from a backup, your phone will restart, and all of your previous settings will be in place.